Guidance for Industry and Other Stakeholders 1

 In most cases, an emergency dispensing order issued by FDA for preparedness purposes in advance of a CBRN event will remain in effect until it is revised or revoked by a subsequent FDA order.
-FDA may specify a duration (e.g., 1 year) for an emergency dispensing order, but may extend the order if appropriate.
+FDA may specify a duration (e.g., 1 year) for an emergency dispensing order, but, if it does so, may extend the order as appropriate.

-During past public health emergencies, there were concerns that instructions for administering MCMs, even those FDA-approved for the disease or condition (e.g., doxycycline for post-exposure prophylaxis of anthrax), that deviate from FDA-approved product labeling would violate the FD&C Act and thus invalidate any liability protection otherwise provided under the PREP Act.
-When an EUI is issued pursuant to this provision, that issuance would not deprive the product of otherwise applicable PREP Act protection.
-Therefore, the EUI provisions offer enhanced flexibility for CDC to prepare and disseminate emergency use instructions concerning a disease or condition for which an MCM is FDA-approved, licensed, or cleared without further limitation.
+During past public health emergencies, there were concerns that instructions for administering MCMs, even those MCMs that were FDA-approved for the disease or condition (e.g., doxycycline for post-exposure prophylaxis of inhalational anthrax), that deviate from FDA-approved product labeling would violate the FD&C Act and thus invalidate any liability protection otherwise provided under the PREP Act.
+When an EUI is issued pursuant to this provision, that issuance would not deprive the product of otherwise-applicable PREP Act protection.
+Therefore, the EUI provisions offer enhanced flexibility for CDC to prepare and disseminate EUI concerning a disease or condition for which an MCM is FDA-approved, licensed, or cleared without further limitation.
 FDA and CDC interpret this provision as permitting the creation of EUI that describe how the approved drug may be used, for the disease or condition for which it is approved, but in ways that may deviate from or extend beyond the FDA-approved labeling.
 EUI would not, on the other hand, be permitted to describe uses of an FDA-approved product for diseases or conditions for which the product has not been approved.

 The authority to pre-position MCMs applies to all categories of medical products intended for emergency use, including those that are approved, unapproved, investigational, or authorized for use under an EUA.
-However, a governmental entity (or its agent) may only rely on this authority if the MCMs are in fact held and not used until permitted under one of these mechanisms.
-This means, for example, that even though a governmental entity may stockpile an unapproved MCM, additional action likely will be required to ensure that any pre-positioned MCM can be used when needed.
-FDA, therefore, recommends that stakeholders also consider and, if appropriate, initiate steps to ensure an approval can be granted, or that an IND/IDE or EUA is in place or can be readily put in place if necessary.
+However, a government stakeholder may only rely on this authority if the MCMs are in fact held and not used to diagnose, treat, or prevent the CBRN-related disease or condition until permitted under one of these mechanisms.
+This means, for example, that even though a government stakeholder may stockpile an unapproved MCM, additional action likely will be required to ensure that any pre-positioned MCM can be used when needed.
+FDA, therefore, recommends that government stakeholders also consider and, if appropriate, initiate steps to ensure an approval can be granted, or that an IND/IDE or EUA is in place or can be readily put in place if necessary.

-Absent a CGMP waiver, governmental entities and their agents should continue to store and handle pre-positioned MCMs according to CGMP standards.
-Those relying on this provision will have to maintain records that demonstrate that the products in question do qualify to be held for emergency use under 564B.
+Those relying on this provision will have to maintain documentation that shows the product qualifies to be held for emergency use, including records reflecting the government stakeholder’s initial intent to hold and not use the MCM until such time as it may be used under an appropriate regulatory mechanism.
 At this time, FDA is not specifying any additional recordkeeping methods relating specifically to pre-positioned MCMs.
-The agency recommends, however, that to the extent feasible stakeholders maintain sufficient records or other information to be able to readily identify their pre-positioned MCMs (e.g., by product name, manufacturer's name, dosage form and strength, quantity held, lot number) as well as the distribution, storage, and ultimate disposition of those MCMs.
-For unapproved products, this information likely will be an element of the records required to be maintained for use under an IND/IDE or EUA.
+The agency recommends, however, that to the extent feasible government stakeholders maintain sufficient records or other information to be able to readily identify their pre-positioned MCMs (e.g., by product name, manufacturer's name, dosage form and strength, quantity held, lot number) as well as the distribution, storage, and ultimate disposition of those MCMs.73 For unapproved products, this information likely will be an element of the records required to be maintained for use under an IND/IDE or EUA.
 In addition, this information will help minimize the risks of misidentification, theft or other loss, and product deterioration.
-As an example, an MCM that a governmental entity cannot verify has been properly stored might not qualify for use under an EUA or for an otherwise applicable extension of the product’s shelf life because of a lack of information about the condition of the product.
+As an example, an MCM that a government stakeholder cannot verify has been properly stored might not qualify for use under an EUA or for an otherwise applicable extension of the product’s shelf life because of a lack of information about the condition of the product.

 In an emergency, it is critical that the conditions that are part of the EUA or an order or waiver issued pursuant to section 564A—those that FDA has determined to be necessary or appropriate to protect the public health—be strictly followed, and that no additional conditions be imposed.
 To the extent there may be circumstances in which FDA would like people carrying out activities under an EUA to also comply with requirements contained in preempted state law, FDA anticipates incorporating such requirements into the terms and conditions of the EUA.